-Up to 500 Texas A&M Galveston students to lend a helping hand to Galveston Island residents
+Hundreds of Texas A&M Galveston students lend a helping hand to Galveston residents

-As part of the nation’s largest one-day, student run community service project, more than 500 students from Texas A&M University at Galveston will be participating in the annual Big Event starting at 8 a.m., March 29 (Saturday) across Galveston Island.
+As part of the nation's largest one-day, student run community service project, hundreds of students from Texas A&M University at Galveston will be participating in the 23rd annual Big Event starting at 8 a.m., Saturday, March 25 across Galveston.